microsoft/FluidFramework/packages/dds/tree/src/schema-stored/Stored and View Schema.md

     See `checkCompatibility` in [schema.ts](./schema.ts) for an example of how this could work.
 -   Let the app provide handlers/converters to adapt data that does not match the desired view schema (ex: support old formats), and apply them through Schematize.

-## Schema Migration Design Pattern
+## Schema Evolution Design Pattern

 To support making changes to schema used in existing documents: